thiagosilva977/simple-news-search/README.md

 ## Next Steps

 - Fix parsing errors
+  - Need more testing and create a good dataset to see all the possibilities of data parsing.
+  - It's possible to use LLMs to create synthetic tests (text_phrase)
 - Add more options to filter data directly in websites
+  - I skipped this part but it is easy to implement
 - Support more websites, specially that ones with anti-bot detection
+  - We can use anticaptcha or imagetyperz to solve captchas.
+  - More complex captchas need more time to develop, but it is not impossible.
+  - Rotational proxies, managing better cookies, sometimes is enouth to some websites.
 - Break the process in more steps
+  - Better use of robocorp workitem
 - Performance optimizations
    - Add parallelism
    - Isolate NLP tasks in different environments